 Programming the SQL Way with Common Table Expressions

 Bruce Momjian is co-founder and core team member of the PostgreSQL Global Development Group, and has worked on PostgreSQL since 1996.
-He has been employed by EnterpriseDB since 2006.
+He has been employed by EDB since 2006.
 He has spoken at many international open-source conferences and is the author of PostgreSQL: Introduction and Concepts, published by Addison-Wesley.
 Prior to his involvement with PostgreSQL, Bruce worked as a consultant, developing custom database applications for some of the world's largest law firms.
-As an academic, Bruce holds a Masters in Education, was a high school computer science teacher, and lectures internationally at universities.
+As an academic, Bruce holds a Masters in Education, an honorary doctorate, was a high school computer science teacher, and lectures internationally.